dart-lang/language/accepted/future-releases/small-features-21Q1/feature-specification.md

 There is no technical reason for this restriction.
 It was just simpler, and probably didn't seem necessary at the time metadata was introduced.
 It does now.

-There is no change in the grammar, it already allows the type arguments:
+There is no change in the current grammar, it already allows the type arguments, and we just need to stop reporting those type arguments as an error:

 ```
 <metadatum> ::=